 03 of 05

-If your woodworking project calls for one or two mortise and tenon joint, you can probably create the mortises with a power drill and a sharp chisel.
-However, if your project requires a number of mortise and tenon joints, you might turn to a dedicated, hollow-chisel mortiser, with which you could whip out a number of clean mortises quickly.
-If you don't have space (or the budget) for another power tool but have a drill press, there is another option.
-Many floor-standing drill press manufacturers offer a hollow-chisel mortising attachment.
-This drill press attachment allows you to use hollow-chisel mortising bits in sizes from 1/4" to 3/4" in width.
+If the woodworking project calls for one or two mortise and tenon joints, creating the mortises with a power drill and a sharp chisel is definitely a viable option.
+However, if the project requires a number of mortise and tenon joints, it might be best to turn to a dedicated hollow-chisel mortiser, which will whip out a number of clean mortises fairly quickly.

 04 of 05

-When your project has a number of curved cuts from a jigsaw or a band saw that need to be sanded, the quickest and best results come from an oscillating spindle sander.
-That being said, if you don't have a spindle sander, one simple solution is to use your drill press to do the job.
-All you really need is a barrel sander attachment that fits into the drill press' chuck.
-Additionally, with the variable speeds of a drill press, you can adjust your spindle sanding speeds to accommodate nearly any material.Continue to 5 of 5 below.
+When the project has a number of curved cuts from a jigsaw or a band saw that need to be sanded, the quickest and best results come from an oscillating spindle sander.
+That said, if a spindle sander isn't readily accessible, one simple solution is to use the drill press.
+As long as there is a barrel sander attachment that fits into the drill press' chuck, the job will get done in no time.
+Additionally, with the variable speeds of a drill press, different adjustments to the spindle sanding speeds can be made to accommodate nearly any type of material.Continue to 5 of 5 below.

 05 of 05

 Doweling has been used for centuries by woodworkers who needed to strengthen their joints.
-The principle behind doweling is simple: small, round but evenly cut sticks of wood, called dowels, are inserted into perfectly matched holes in corresponding boards that, when glued in place, provide a strong, durable woodworking joint.
+The principle behind doweling is simple: small, round, evenly cut sticks of wood called dowels are inserted into perfectly matched holes in corresponding boards that, when glued in place, provide a strong, durable woodworking joint.
 Of course, the most important task in creating dowel joints is to precisely drill the holes for the dowels in the adjoining boards.
 If the holes aren't drilled exactly in the right places, the dowels won't align properly and the joint won't hold well.
 This is a perfect task for a drill press.
-In this article, learn how to create these versatile dowel joints with your drill press.